Bishop Joseph Li Mingshu of Qingdao died of lung cancer at the age of 93 on June 15 and his funeral was held three days later. (Photo supplied)

 The Chinese government placed strict controls on the funeral of a bishop in Shandong province.

-, to visit Qingdao to discuss the possibility of setting up orphanages and care homes for the elderly in the diocese.
+In 2000, Bishop Li invited Sister Nirmala Joshi of the Missionaries of Charity, who succeeded Mother Teresa, to visit Qingdao to discuss the possibility of setting up orphanages and care homes for the elderly in the diocese.
 However, Chinese authorities did not reply to proposals about the projects.